Caste Certificate Caste Certificate

 In this article, we aim to explain the sub-communities of the Hindu caste category like Scheduled Castes, Scheduled Tribes, and OBCs and discuss why an SC ST OBC certificate is necessary.

 The Hindu caste system is divided into multiple levels according to the origin and history of our ancestors beyond the usual ‘varna system’.
-The Scheduled Caste, Scheduled Tribes, and Other Backward Caste category differ from the typical varna system.
+The Scheduled Caste, Scheduled Tribes, and Other Backward Caste categories differ from the typical varna system.
 These castes and tribes are collectively known as backward classes because of their long history of struggle for equal rights in Indian society.
 They have been socially and economically disadvantaged and continue to be so in some parts of the country.

 However, people from other classes are gradually doing away with these prejudices and learning to give them back their place in society.
 The practice of reservation by the government ensures that a certain percentage of people from these backward classes secure admissions and jobs in government sectors.
 Read this blog to know who is in India, what is scheduled caste and what is ST caste.

-Who are the Scheduled Castes?
+Who Are the Scheduled Castes?

-Scheduled Caste are a part of Indian society that has had to deal with oppression and discrimination in the past and on several occasions, even now.
-According to the Constitution Order, of 1950, only marginalised Hindu communities can be considered Scheduled Caste.
+Scheduled Caste is a part of Indian society that has had to deal with oppression and discrimination in the past and on several occasions, even now.
+According to the Constitution Order, of 1950, only marginalized Hindu communities can be considered Scheduled Caste.
 Sometimes scheduled caste referred to as ‘Dalits,’ people of the Scheduled Caste are regarded as untouchables even today.
 The Hindu varna system states that there are four major varnas, namely, the Brahmins, Kshatriyas, Vaishyas, and Shudras.
 Those who belong to one of those four varnas are called ‘savarna.’
 However, the Scheduled Caste are often regarded as ‘avarnas’ or people who do not fall into the caste category of these four varnas.

-Who are the Scheduled Tribes?
+Who Are the Scheduled Tribes?

 Like those who belong to Scheduled Caste, those classified as Scheduled Tribes have also had a long history of oppression and struggle.
 They, too, are ‘avarnas’ and are given the name ‘Scheduled’ as they fall under one of the schedules of the Constitution of India.
 Adivasis usually comprise the Scheduled Tribes.